Redoutable-class submarine (1928): Service with the Allies

 Because of their capabilities, the French submarines were principally used by the Allies for missions involving information gathering, and the loading or unloading of personnel or material.
 Casabianca, the only operational Redoutable-class submarine during most of 1943, carried out seven of these types of missions between December 1942 and September 1943, principally off Italian-occupied Corsica.
 On 1 July 1943 she landed resistance leader Paulin Colonna d'Istria and 13 tons of material at the beach at Saleccia.
 On 13 September Casabianca landed 109 men of the 1st Parachute Choc Battalion and their equipment at Ajaccio.
 Between June and July she also carried out several unsuccessful attacks on the 10,000-ton merchant vessel Champagne.

 Protée sailed to Algiers via Oran in November.
 On her first mission from Algiers she unsuccessfully attacked a German cargo ship.
-At some point between 18 and 25 December she struck a mine off Marseilles and was lost with all hands.
+At some point between 18 and 25 December she struck a mine off Marseille and was lost with all hands.
 It was assumed for some time that Protée had been sunk in an engagement with a German ship while surfaced.
 However, in 1995 Henri-Germain Delauze, aboard Remora 2000, dived on Protée's wreck and confirmed United States Navy suspicions from the 1950s that Protée had been sunk by a mine.
 There was also no record of an engagement with a German vessel listed in German archives.
 On 22 December 1943 Casabianca sank a submarine chaser between Cape Cépet and Cape Sicié.
 A couple of days later Casabianca torpedoed and damaged the cargo ship Ghisone, which was able to sail to Toulon.
 On 9 June 1944, Casabianca attacked a German submarine chaser with her deck gun and torpedoes off Cape Camarat, but was unable to seriously damage the vessel.
 Casabianca gained the nickname "ghost submarine" («le sous-marin fantôme») from the Germans, and was allowed by the 8th Submarine Squadron to fly the Jolly Roger in 1943.